Chris Moukarbel

-Chris Moukarbel is an American film director, writer, producer, and contemporary artist, who runs the award winning production company Permanent Wave Productions.
-His first feature documentary Me at the Zoo (Me @ The Zoo) premiered in competition at Sundance Film Festival in 2012 and was acquired by HBO Documentaries.
+Chris Moukarbel is an American film director, writer, producer, and contemporary artist, who runs the production company Permanent Wave Productions.
+His first feature documentary Me at the Zoo premiered in competition at Sundance Film Festival in 2012 and was acquired by HBO Documentaries.
 The film charts the rise of YouTube and tells the story of an early viral Internet celebrity, Chris Crocker of “Leave Britney Alone!” fame.
-Moukarbel was approached by Sheila Nevins to direct the Emmy nominated documentary Banksy Does New York for HBO.
+Moukarbel was approached by Sheila Nevins to direct the documentary Banksy Does New York for HBO.

 He is also the creator and director of the HBO series Sex On // which takes a look at sex and relationships in the Information age.
 It was conceived as a reboot of the classic show Real Sex.
 His work often explores technology and identity.